spion/triplie-ng/README.md

 * timestampms - unix timestamp in miliseconds, can be used instead of both above.
 * text - the text content

+Timestamp example:

+    cat log.txt | triplie config.json --feed --regex '(?<timestamp>\d+) (?<text>.+)

+will match `log.txt` containing lines in the format:

+    1234567890 example text here

-All captures except text are optional.
+All captures except text are optional - the time is optional and if left out the feeder will generate reasonable "fake" timestamps.

+    cat log.txt | triplie config.json --feed --regex '(?<text>.+)'

 # COMMANDS

-List of triplie's commands:
+List of triplie's commands (assuming "!" is the cmdchar)

 1. !join #channel - causes the bot to join and remember the channel